-Clinical Audit is required under the Euratom Basic Safety Standards Directive and therefore mandatory.
-The ESR Audit Tool aids departments in carrying out audit, thereby complying with the directive, and assuring the protection of their patients.
+Clinical Audit is required under the Euratom Basic Safety Standards Directive and therefore mandatory in the EU.
+The ESR Audit Tool aids departments in carrying out audit, thereby complying with the directive and assuring the protection of their patients.

 The ESR aims to build on this initial publication of the Audit Tool by developing further standards with supporting templates.

 The ESR standards aim to address the following questions:

 The ESR's Audit Tool is designed to facilitate the development of local clinical audit across the spectrum of the services provided by clinical radiology.
 It provides an outline of the principles of clinical audit combined with a library of templates for audit in a variety of situations, as well as a compendium of useful resources.